Tim-Brogden/AltController/README.md

 ## Future plans
 The Change pointer action type will likely be removed in a coming version of the software.
 This was an experimental action type which now seems to serve no purpose.
 If you are using this action type, please let me know.

-Future plans for the software include gradually improving the website and and sharing user-created profiles and information there.
+Future plans for the software include gradually improving the website and sharing user-created profiles and information there.
 If you have created a useful Alt Controller profile that you are willing to share, feel free to send it to me via the contact page at altcontroller.net.